 SSRES (Summer School in Russian and Eurasian Studies) at Nazarbayev University in Astana, Kazakhstan is an intensive academic program that that offers students the chance to immerse themselves in the Russian language and to experience Kazakh language and culture in the heart of Eurasia.

-In addition to taking an intensive course in Russian, the students will have an opportunity to learn some elementary Kazakh and get an introduction to Kazakh culture by taking a weekly course: Practical Kazakh Language and Culture (free and included in the program).
+In addition to taking an intensive course in Russian, the students will have an opportunity to learn some elementary Kazakh and get an introduction to Kazakh culture by taking a weekly practical course in Kazakh Language and Culture.
+Students, enrolled in the Kazakh course, will be able to take a free introductory course in Russian language and culture.
+These courses are free and included in the program.

 The students will live on the campus of Nazarbayev University in the new capital of Kazakhstan, Astana.

 The program is open to international students from undergraduate and graduate programs, as well as to working professionals.